ucsd-cse131/02-boa/README.md

 ## Download

-1. Use the _fork link_ from the class website to create your private clone of the starter code.
+1. Use the _link_ from the github classroom to create your private clone of the starter code.

-2. Do `git clone https://github.com/ucsd-cse131-fa18/00-warmup-XXX` where `XXX` is your private repo.
+2. Do `git clone https://github.com/ucsd-cse131/ucsd-cse131-sp21-02-boa-XYZ` where `XYZ` is your username.

 3. Link your clone to the "upstream" to get any updates

 ```
 $ make upstream